REFITTING ORIGAMI

 MOSTLY FEBRUARY & APRIL 2026

-We were lucky to have a friend at the marina (with the same diesel engine ) assist us with servicing our engine.
-This was where we discovered that our water pump was leaking.
+We were lucky to have a friend at the marina (with the same diesel engine) assist us with servicing our engine.
+This was when we discovered that our water pump was leaking.
 He assured us that we could easily rebuild it ourselves.
 Rebuilding that water pump broke us down with defeat after defeat.
 It is easily the worst boat project to date.
 But with a little help from some professionals, we were able to get it up and running correctly.

 PROJECT LIST